Improving Business in the Wilmington Region

 Workforce and Employment

 Greater Wilmington’s diverse economy, welcoming communities and stellar quality-of-life account for our fast-growing population and ready workforce.
-Between 2000 and 2017, our MSA grew by 14 percent – more than 35,500 new residents.
-Within a five-county radius of downtown Wilmington lies a labor pool of approximately 200,000.
+Between 2010 and 2020, our MSA grew by 25 percent – more than 84,500 new residents.
+Within a four-county radius of downtown Wilmington lies a labor pool of approximately 225,000.
 This talent base includes people at every stage of life and career.

 Our engaged public schools and private academies are at the forefront of tomorrow’s workforce needs.
 This is particularly true when it comes to producing human capital equipped with skills and knowledge in the sciences, technology, engineering and math-related subjects (“STEM”).
 In recent years, for instance, Wilmington Business Development has partnered with Corning Inc., one of the region’s leading manufacturers, in awarding an annual Award for Excellence in STEM Education to pioneering local teachers.
 The honor highlights the close partnership among the region’s business community, educational leaders and economic development advocates, all of whom share a commitment to keeping Greater Wilmington’s workforce ready for the opportunities of tomorrow.